Last modified: Feb. 27, 2023, 11:02 a.m.

-A rare species in Belgium.
+A rather rare species in Belgium.

-The larva of the first generation lives in spun leaves of Angelica sylvestris or Aegopodium podagraria.
-That of the second generation lives in the umbels of the same plants.
+The larvae of the first generation live in spun leaves of Angelica sylvestris or Aegopodium podagraria.
+Those of the second generation live in the umbels of the same plants.

-The adults fly in two generations a year; in June and July, and again during August and September.
+The adults fly in two generations a year: in June and July, and again during August and September.